The terms turtle and terrapin can easily be confused as both of these animals belong to the Order Chelonia and are Reptiles.

 Terrapin is also an animal belonging to the Class Reptilia from the Order Chelonia.
 These animals are accustomed to living in freshwater environments.

 That is, they are essentially aquatic in their habitat.
-They usually are semi-aquatic as they do spend time above water-dwelling on land on certain occasions other than laying eggs.
+They are semi-aquatic as they do spend time above water-dwelling on land on certain occasions other than laying eggs.

 Comparison Table